ni/design-system/app/_elements/dropdowns.md

 #### Mixed state
 If the user has selected objects with different values, this control will be blank to represent a mixed state.

+#### Dynamic dropdowns
+In some situations, dropdown lists are populated dynamically and may have 1 or multiple options depending on the situation.
+In these cases, if the dynamic dropdown only has one option available at a given time, disable the control.
+If it has multiple options available, enable the control.

+If the dropdown **always** has 1 item in it, consider a different control like a [text block](.../text-blocks/).